sxiao730/sxiao730/README.md

 - 💞️ I’m looking to collaborate on projects that are
       - data analysis in the Healthcare field using Python/R
       - making learning process easier (especially interested in Nursing school subjects like Pharmacology, NCLEX prep, etc.)
-      - in related to innovative care delievery / Population Health / Patient Education
+      - in related to innovative Care Delievery / Population Health / Patient Education

 - 📫 You can reach me via sxiao730@gmail.com :)